Finiteness of formal pushforwards: The reflexive case

-In contrast to Example~\ref{strict containment ex}, suppose that the coherent formal sheaf $\ms F$ in Lemma~\ref{pull push} is assumed to be flat (or equivalently, locally free), and not just torsion-free.
-If $V$ is connected, then the containment $\ms F \subseteq \wh f_* \wh f^*(\ms F)$ is an equality, as the following result shows.
+Thus, in Theorem~\ref{reflexive pull push}, if $\ms G$ is not reflexive, then the containment $\ms G \subseteq \wh f_* \wh f^*(\ms G)$ in Lemma~\ref{pull push} is strict, since $\wh f_* \wh f^*(\ms G)$ is reflexive.
+This is illustrated in Example~\ref{strict containment ex} above.
+In contrast, if the coherent formal sheaf $\ms G$ in Lemma~\ref{pull push} is assumed to be reflexive (e.g., locally free), and not just torsion-free, and if $V$ is connected, then the containment $\ms G \subseteq \wh f_* \wh f^*\ms G$ is an equality, by the following corollary.

-\begin{thm} Let $T$ be a complete discrete valuation ring with residue field $k$, and let $\ms X$ be a quasi-projective normal integral $T$-scheme with reduced closed fiber~$X$ and formal completion $\mf X$.
+\begin{cor} Let $T$ be a complete discrete valuation ring with residue field $k$, and let $\ms X$ be a quasi-projective normal integral $T$-scheme with reduced closed fiber~$X$ and formal completion $\mf X$.
 Let $f:V \hookrightarrow U$ be an inclusion of connected open subsets of $X$ such that the complement of $V$ in $U$ has codimension at least two, and write $\mf V, \mf U$ for the formal open subschemes of $\mf X$ associated to $V,U$.
-Let $\ms F$ be a flat coherent sheaf on $\mf U$.
-Then $\wh f_* \wh f^*(\ms F) = \ms F$. \end{thm}
+If $\ms G$ is a reflexive coherent sheaf on $\mf U$, then $\wh f_* \wh f^* \ms G = \ms G$. \end{cor}